-In a heavy rainstorm, we count on our gutters to collect water and divert it away from the house.
-Just two inches of rain on a typical roof can send a thousand gallons of water gushing through the gutters and downspouts.
-That is a lot of water that can end up where we don't want it if our gutter system fails us.
-Unfortunately, gutters seem to collect falling leaves and debris almost as effectively as they collect water, which can thoroughly clog them.
-This leaves the water with no place to go except over the sides.
+In a heavy rainstorm, it's the gutters' job to collect and divert water away from the house.
+2 inches of rain on a typical roof can send a thousand gallons of water gushing the gutters and downspouts.
+Unfortunately gutters also seem to be a magnet for falling leaves and debris.
+And that debris can thoroughly clog gutters leaving the water no place to go except over the sides.

 And as I found out, a lot of water spilling over my gutters and collecting below can cause real problems.
 In my case, the cascading water filled my basement window wells, breaking the window glass.
 The result: a flooded basement, soaked carpeting and a real mess to clean up.